sunxfancy/ProjectHPC/Readme.md

 ## Testing

-Run `test` for full test in one of the verison of the code.
+Run `test` for a full test in one of the verison of the code.

-There are some args are quite important for `p2` program.
+There are some args are quite important for the `p2` program.

 First argument is a number, that's used for the test scale.
 To meet our requirements, 2048 should be passed.
 The second argument is `-N` or null, if this argument is null, the program will try to find a block size for best performance.